Skip to content

 So, in the meantime, the best thing I can do is work on myself and the first step I’m taking towards that goal is to, with a heavy heart, lower my own standards and come down to my own level.

 I made a 75 day challenge of my own.
-It’s not hard, and maybe not even soft, but it’s a start.
+It’s not hard, in fact it might even be a level below soft, but it’s a start.

 Here’s what I’m going to do.